-$$U{i} = y{i} - \beta{i} \frac{\left(y{j} - m{j}^{k(i)}\right)^{2}}{2R} + \gamma{i} e(y{i}, y{j}, R). \tag{1}$$ based on material self-interest.
-Second, individual i derives disutility if the income given to another person y_j deviates from what is considered a fair income for this person $m_j^{k(i)}$.
-Since individuals can hold different fairness positions k, m_j is not necessarily homogeneous across individuals.
+According to this formulation, the utility of individuals is determined by three additively separable terms: i) material self-interest, ii) fairness concerns, and iii) other distributional motives.
+First, individual i derives utility from own income $y_i$ , reflecting standard preferences based on material self-interest.
+Second, individual i derives disutility if the income given to another person $y_j$ deviates from what is considered a fair income for this person $m_j^{k(i)}$ .
+Since individuals can hold different fairness positions $k, m_i$ is not necessarily homogeneous across individuals.
 Further note that the disutility from deviations between the actual and the fair income is symmetric, i.e., positive deviations and negative deviations from the fair income are evaluated equally.
-In addition, the disutility increases over-proportionally in the absolute deviation, i.e., doubling the absolute difference between the actual and fair income more than doubles the associated utility loss.
-The relative importance of fairness views compared to the importance of material self-interest is determined by the parameter β_i .
+In addition, the disutility increases more than proportionally in the absolute deviation, i.e. doubling the absolute difference between the actual and fair income more than doubles the associated utility loss.
+The relative importance of fairness views compared to the importance of material self-interest is determined by the parameter $\beta_i$ .
 Third, we allow for a residual term that may capture other distributional motives.
-For example, if individuals were sensitive to efficiency concerns, e() would take on a negative value if the sum of incomes allocated to i and j was smaller than the total available resources R. The relative importance of these other considerations is determined by the parameter γ_i .
+For example, if individuals were sensitive to efficiency concerns, e() would take on a negative value if the sum of incomes allocated to i and j was less than the total available resources R. The relative importance of these other considerations is determined by the parameter $\gamma_i$ .